bitplane/bitplane.net/dev/python/index.md

 * 📑 [ocr-pdf](https://github.com/bitplane/ocr-pdf) -
   Use Optical Character Recognition to convert a PDF to TXT.
 * 🪈 [benpipe](benpipe) -
-  Pipe bencoded data (torrents) to JSON and back again
+  Pipe bencoded data (torrents) to JSON and back again.

 ## 📚 Libs